washingtonstateuniversity/WSU-Web-Certificate-Scripts/README.md

 This deployment will:

 * Test the existing nginx configuration for current errors.
-* Make a backup of the full nginx configuration.
+* Make a backup of the full nginx configuration in the current user's home directory.
 * Move the waiting configuration(s) to production.
 * Test the new nginx configuration for errors.
 * Reload nginx with the new configuration.